Adidas shares jump on report of hedge fund activism

 "The stock is trading with a management discount," Ingo Speich, a fund manager at Union Investment which is the ninth-biggest investor in Adidas with a 1.2 percent stake, told Reuters.

-Speich, who called unsuccessfully on shareholders in May to refuse to grant the customary endorsement of management's actions, said that Adidas' diminished market capitalisation of 12 billion euros (9.53 billion pounds) could make it easy for hedge funds to build up an influential stake.
+Speich, who called unsuccessfully on shareholders in May to refuse to grant the customary endorsement of management's actions, said that Adidas' diminished market capitalization of 12 billion euros ($15.6 billion) could make it easy for hedge funds to build up an influential stake.

 But Equinet analyst Ingbert Faust, rejected the possibility that Hainer would be easily unseated.